Harish-2502/CCC-Team-72/couchdb/README.md

 }'
 ```

-Create index for just the screen_name, now the query above works without warnings:
+Create index for just the screen_name, now the query should be faster
+(not that one can notice with just 1,000 documents withoud instrumentation, but you get the idea):
 ```shell script
 curl -XPOST "http://${user}:${pass}@${masternode}:5984/twitter/_index" \
 --header "Content-Type: application/json" --data '{